 How to Check Whether College is AICTE Approved or Not

 AICTE is the governing body to check the authenticity or standardization of the top engineering colleges in India.
 All AICTE Approved Colleges have the right to recruit students based on their JEE rankings.
-If a college does not have AICTE approval, it cannot issue a valid certification.
+If a college does not have AICTE approval, it cannot issue a valid certification and not considered best btech collegs in india.
 Whether you are planning for higher studies or looking for an excellent job after completing your engineering course, you need to have a valid certification.

 Whenever AICTE approve a specific college, it also provides an approval number to the Institution.
 You can Demand that letter from a university to see if the school is AICTE approved or not.
 Apart from that, you’ll follow these steps to see if your College is AICTE registered or not?
 At first, you’ve got to go to the official websites of the college during which you’re getting to take admission & check their approval letter on internet sites.
 You can also demand the approval number if it’s not mentioned anywhere.
 One also can visit the official website of the AICTE & look for the school during which you are getting to take admission.
 University Grant Commission (UGC) also publishes the list of the fake Institution per annum.
 You can also check the name of the school.

 In all, AICTE monitors the engineering and management education in India.
 Any technical institute needs to be approved by AICTE for imparting knowledge.
 AICTE only defines the boundaries of operation for an institute by laying down specifications and rules for infrastructure, working conditions, and qualifications.
 It based on the assumption that if these boundaries are maintained, then quality would be improved.